Learning to Drive by Watching YouTube Videos: Action-Conditioned Contrastive Policy Pretraining: Experiments

 \subsection{Lane Detection}

-\textbf{Setup.} To further prove that the representation learned by ACO is generalizable to other tasks, we conduct lane detection experiments.
+\textbf{Setup.} To further prove that the representation learned by ACO is generalizable, we conduct lane detection experiments.
 We train three popular lane detection methods on CULane dataset~\cite{pan2018SCNN}: UFLD~\cite{qin2020ultra}, SCNN~\cite{pan2018SCNN}, and RESA~\cite{zheng2020resa}.
 All of these methods employ backbone networks with ResNet architecture.
 We use ACO and other baselines to initialize the backbone's parameters before training.
 We adopt the training settings (\textit{e.g.} learning rate) of three LD methods fine-tuned on ImageNet pretrained backbone.
 Better performance is expected after tunning the hyper-parameters for different pretrained methods respectively.
 MoCo~\cite{he2020momentum} suggests that a batch normalization layer after backbone can alleviate the gap between contrastive learning and supervised learning caused by different parameters' distribution.
 We thus follow this procedure on ACO and MoCo baseline and present the results with ``-bn'' suffix.

 \textbf{Results.} As shown in Table~\ref{tab:lanedet}, ImageNet pretraining achieves the best performance among all candidates.
 Although trained in an object-centric dataset, ImageNet still provides high quality feature for lane detection learning.
 Within the self-supervised baselines, ACO outperforms others in UFLD~\cite{qin2020ultra} and RESA~\cite{zheng2020resa}.
 In SCNN~\cite{pan2018SCNN}, ACO is on par with MoCo.
 Introducing batch normalization improves the performance of ACO.